 Install an Air Cleaner or Purifier

 Whole-home air cleaners and purifiers help rid your home of contaminants and irritants, including dust mites.
 They work behind the scenes as part of your HVAC system to neutralize contaminants in your home, so you don’t have to suffer through the symptoms of your dust mite allergy.
-We recommend Trane and Carrier air cleaners because of their efficiency and effectiveness.
+We recommend Carrier air cleaners because of their efficiency and effectiveness.

 Portable air purifiers only work for a small area, and they don’t have the same power as their whole-home counterparts.
 If you need a comprehensive approach to air purification, the whole-home air purifier is your best bet.